 The Bible Content examination is given on campus on the Friday before Labor Day and on the first Friday of February each year.
 The examination is open to any student who registers for it.
-The Seminary encourages Presbyterian students to take the examination in the junior year, and the examination may be repeated.
 A passing score is required to meet the ordination requirements of the Presbyterian Church (U.S.A.).